 Acquisition-Related Expenses.
-Acquisition-related expenses include those expenses related to business acquisitions that would not otherwise have been incurred by us.
-These expenses include professional and services fees, such as legal, audit, consulting, paying agent and other fees, and expenses related to cash payments to certain former executives of the acquired businesses under their respective change of control agreements.
 We recorded \$1.6 million of acquisition-related expense in 2014, comprised of \$1.3 million related to the acquisition of PT and \$0.3 million relates to the January 2, 2015 acquisition of the SDN Business from Treq.
-We recorded \$0.1 million of acquisition-related expense in 2013 for professional and service fees related to the acquisition of
+We recorded \$0.1 million of acquisition-related expense in 2013 for professional and service fees related to the acquisition of PT.

 Restructuring Expense.
-We are committed to streamlining operations and reducing operating costs by closing and consolidating certain facilities and reducing our worldwide workforce.
 We recorded \$5.6 million of restructuring expense in 2014, comprised of \$3.6 million for severance and related costs, \$1.8 million for facilities and \$0.2 million for the write-off of fixed assets related to our restructured facilities.
 Of this amount, \$2.3 million was recorded in connection with the PT acquisition, comprised of \$1.7 million for severance and related costs, \$0.5 million related to PT's former corporate headquarters in New York and \$0.1 million for the write-off of assets in connection with the PT facility.
 We recorded \$5.4 million of restructuring expense in 2013, comprised of \$5.1 million for severance and related costs and \$0.3 million for facilities.